 Cathy: The most surprising thing I’ve discovered about infidelity in my practice is, how often it occurs in relationships.
 It really highlights the fact that monogamy is challenging for many couples, and it may even go against our mammalian nature.
 However, I do know that loving monogamous relationships are possible.
 Many people do not know how to create both emotional and physical intimacy.
 This is why couples counseling, workshops, and reading books can be so helpful for struggling couples.

-Per usual, I’m speaking of infidelity in a committed relationship whereby partners agree to be loyal to each other until further notice.
-That’s the defining factor–further notice.
+I’m speaking of infidelity in a committed relationship whereby partners agree to be loyal to each other until further notice.
+That’s the defining factor – further notice.
 If you’re not giving a heads-up as to how your thoughts, feelings, desires, and love have changed before you step away from your commitment; there are, and will be, major problems.
 Believe that.

 I suppose, like anything else, until it happens to you it’s someone else’s issue.
 I understand the sentiment.
 Who wants to entertain the idea of such a disruptive circumstance?
 The significance of this act evokes all sorts of emotions best left easily resting in denial.
 “It won’t happen to me!”
 Hopefully not, but, you never know.
 And it’s that unknown element that can benefit from a preemptive honest conversation.

 Before my experiences with infidelity, I didn’t contemplate it much, if at all, because the consequences hadn’t yet affected my life.
-Especially, when I was in the role as the “other” woman.
+Especially, when I was the “other” woman.
 It was as if “he” was just another man I was “dating” who had another life and we’d see each other when we could.
 The great disconnect.
 Talk about blinders and a good dose of cognitive dissonance.
-Then there’s the flipside; my life was turned completely upside down by my ex’s infidelity.
-It was an entirely different reality altogether.
+Then there’s the flipside; my life was turned completely upside down by my ex-husband’s infidelity.
+It was an entirely different reality.
 Too much reality.